-Dual exhaust pipes
+- Dual exhaust pipes

-Side mirrors with integrated turn signals
+- Side mirrors with integrated turn signals

 Two front bucket seats and a 60/40-split folding rear bench seat provide seating for up to five people.
 The driver faces a three-pod instrument cluster.

 A rearview camera, electronic compass and ambient footwell lighting are standard, along with a USB input to connect and charge MP3 players.
 On models with the optional navigation system, the rearview camera display moves from the rearview mirror to the 8-inch navigation screen.
 Standard interior features include:

-Dual-zone automatic climate control
+- Dual-zone automatic climate control

 - Heated front seats

 The RDX comes with front-wheel drive or what Acura calls Super Handling All-Wheel Drive, which can manage torque distribution to the front and rear wheels and between the left and right rear wheels.
 The system is designed to improve the RDX's handling response.
 Mechanical features include:

-240-horsepower, turbocharged 2.3-liter four-cylinder with 260 pounds-feet of torque
+- 240-horsepower, turbocharged 2.3-liter four-cylinder with 260 pounds-feet of torque

-Variable valve timing with Acura's Variable Flow Turbo to reduce turbo lag
+- Variable valve timing with Acura's Variable Flow Turbo to reduce turbo lag

-Five-speed automatic with paddle shifters behind steering wheel
+- Five-speed automatic with paddle shifters behind steering wheel

-Safety Safety features include:
+Safety features include:

-Electronic stability control
+- Electronic stability control

 - Active front head restraints